-The New Sussex Symphony is excited to announce the launch of the Karen Pinoci Young Artist Competition to celebrate the memory of an energetic conductor and spirited educator.
+The New Sussex Symphony is excited to announce the third annual Karen Pinoci Young Artist Competition to celebrate the memory of an energetic conductor and spirited educator.

-The winner of the competition will receive $500 and be the featured soloist with the orchestra, under the baton of Music Director and Conductor Jordan Brown, at its March 2020 concert.
+The winner of the competition will receive $500 and perform as the featured soloist with the orchestra, under the baton of Music Director and Conductor Jordan Brown, at its March 16, 2024 concert.

-The competition is open to high school students playing STRINGS, WOODWINDS, BRASS, GUITAR, HARP and PIANO and reside in Sussex, Warren, Passaic, Morris, Bergen or Essex counties.
+The competition is open to high school students playing strings, woodwinds, brass, guitar, harp, and percussion who reside in Sussex, Warren, Passaic, Morris, Bergen or Essex counties.
 Participants must audition with a solo piece that has orchestral accompaniment.
 (If that piece is a concerto, one movement will suffice.)

-Karen Pinoci was the Music Director and Conductor of the New Sussex Symphony for over 27 years - almost half the existence of the orchestra - until her sudden death in 2018.
-This Young Artist Competition is the orchestra's way of honoring her passion for inspiring young people to express themselves through music and make it an important part of their lives.
+Karen Pinoci was the Music Director and Conductor of the New Sussex Symphony for over 27 years until her passing in 2018.
+This Young Artist Competition is the orchestra's way of honoring her passion for inspiring young people to express themselves through music.

 Copyright © 2018 New Sussex Symphony - All Rights Reserved